 Emergency Preparedness in hotels is essential to guarantee safety anytime in case of necessity.
 Jordan is taking precautions in order to manage and overcome emergencies in hotels when occurred.

-Disaster management in Jordan: how preventing massive casualties
+Emergency preparedness and disaster management in Jordan: how preventing massive casualties

 Disaster management has become an important issue as hospitality key players seek ways to cope with these unexpected events, which confound threats to the viability of hospitality organizations (Ref.
 Mitroff, 2004), and create multiple challenges for the private and public sectors (Ref.
 Prideaux, 2004).

 Kash and Darling (Ref.
-1998) pointed out that the core of the resolution of a disaster is in the evaluating the current level of disaster planning and preparedness in the hospitality industry, and examining the relationship between organizational factors (type, size, and age), disaster planning activities and disaster preparedness.
+1998) pointed out that the core of the resolution of a disaster is in the evaluating the current level of disaster planning and preparedness in the hospitality industry, and examining the relationship between organizational factors (type, size, and age), disaster planning activities and emergency preparedness.

 Jordanian hotels have experienced a wave of disasters and emergencies in the last two decades.
 Overall, the period from 2000 to date has been affected by natural and man-made disasters, with political instability in the Middle East which influence Jordanian hotels negatively (Ref.
 Ali & Ali, 2011).
 Since September 11, 2001, at least 18 major terrorist incidents targeted the hospitality industry worldwide, including two conducted in Jordan (Rif.
 Paraskevas & Arendell, 2007).